manolitto/openvlex2/README.md

 FAQs
 ----
+Q: OpenForge walls and corners from the construction sets are normally glued onto the base together with matching floor parts.
+How does this work with OpenVLex jacks?
+A: Print them together as one part!
+Simply assemble the parts you want to combine in your slicer.
+In Slic3r/PrusaSlicer/SuperSlicer this is rather easy.
+I guess its also possible in Cura although I never tried.

 Q: Sometimes larger floor tiles are hard to unplug and remove from the base.
 Any hints?
 A: If using your fingernails 💅&nbsp;is not an option 😬&nbsp;, use flat pliers to squeeze the jacks from the bottom side and gently push them through.
 Or use a flat screwdriver to carefully spread apart the two pieces from all four sides in gradual steps.

 Q: The jacks look fragile and I am sure I will manage to break one.
 I do not want to throw away painted tiles because of a broken jack!
 A: Rest asured, you won't need to!
-Simply remove the broken jack with pliers and a carpet knife (mind your fingers!).
+Simply remove the broken jack with pliers and a carpet knife (⚠️ mind your fingers! 🤕).
 To be on the safe side you might consider using a less stronger plastic glue instead of super glue.
 However, I use cheap super glue myself and was able to completely remove jacks successfully several times.

 ### What about OpenFLex 1 ?